afcastano/aws-gcp-migration/wp-aws-3tier/README.md

 export AWS_DEFAULT_REGION=ap-southeast-2
 ```

 3. Generate a key pair and take note of the public key. **Store the private key in a safe place**.
-This keys are going to be used to ssh into the EC2 instances.
+These keys are going to be used to ssh into the EC2 instances.
 You can use keygen for this:
 ```
 ssh-keygen -t rsa -C "your_email@example.com"
 ```